Amerant Bancorp (AMTB) Gets a Hold Rating from Raymond James

-In a report released today, Michael Rose from Raymond James assigned a Hold rating to Amerant Bancorp (AMTB).
-The company’s shares closed last Thursday at $10.32, close to its 52-week low of $9.17.
+In a report issued on July 16, Michael Rose from Raymond James reiterated a Hold rating on Amerant Bancorp (AMTB).
+The company’s shares closed last Thursday at $10.32, close to its 52-week low of $9.01.

 See today’s analyst top recommended stocks >>